csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/02_kernel_launch/README.md

+After compiling the code, run it by giving it two arguments:
+- number of blocks
+- number of threads

+For example
-Compile the code and run it.
+- `./a.out 1 1` runs the code with 1 block and 1 thread

-Next, change
-- the number of threads and/or
+- `./a.out 1 8` runs the code with 1 block and 8 threads
-- the number of blocks
+- `./a.out 10 1024` runs the code with 10 blocks and 1024 threads

-and recompile & run to see what the output looks like.

-Use smallish numbers for threads & blocks to make some sense of the output.
+First try to run it with a small number of blocks and threads to make sense of the output.

-Finally, change `num_threads` to 1025 and see what happens.
-Then move on to the next exercise to find out more.
+What does the output look like, if your input is 2 blocks and 2 threads?

+Finally, try running it with 1025 threads.
+What happens?
+Is the output as expected?